 Xanax Addiction Symptoms

 There are both physical and emotional addiction symptoms you should look out for.
-Physically, those addicted to Xanax may experience:
+Physically, those addicted to Xanax may experience the following side effects:

 - Feelings of elation